-The Securities and Exchange Commission (SEC) and Financial Industry Regulatory Authority (FINRA) recently released their annual examination priorities for 2017.
-Although the regulators independently develop their areas of focus, there are six overlapping priorities that securities firms may want to address in the near term.
+The Securities and Exchange Commission (SEC) and Financial Industry Regulatory Authority (FINRA) recently released their annual examination priorities for 2018.
+Although the regulators independently develop their areas of focus, there are five overlapping priorities that securities firms may want to address in the near term.

 The SEC’s priorities are organized around five thematic areas: (1) compliance and risks in critical market infrastructure; (2) matters of importance to retail investors, including seniors and those saving for retirement; (3) FINRA and the Municipal Securities Rulemaking Board (MSRB); (4) cybersecurity; and (5) anti-money laundering (AML) programs.

 FINRA’s priorities fall into six main categories: (1) fraud, (2) high-risk and firms and brokers, (3) operational and financial risks, (4) sales practice risks, (5) market integrity, and (6) new rules.

 Our detailed review reveals five priorities shared by the SEC and FINRA: